OpenSats/website/docs/firo/about_us.md

-# About the MAGIC Monero Fund
+# About the MAGIC Firo Fund

 The MAGIC Firo Fund was established in December 2022.
 It is currently administered by the MAGIC Board.
 It does not have a committee.